Western cattle egret: Taxonomy

-The cattle egret was first described in 1758 by Linnaeus in his Systema naturae as Ardea ibis, but was moved to the genus Bubulcus by Charles Lucien Bonaparte in 1855.
-It was moved back to the genus Ardea based on the results of a molecular phylogenetic study published in 2023 that found the cattle egrets were embedded with members of the genus Ardea.
+The cattle egret was first described in 1758 by Linnaeus in his Systema naturae as Ardea ibis, based on specimens from Egypt.
+It was transferred to the genus Bubulcus by Charles Lucien Bonaparte in 1855, but then moved back to the genus Ardea based on the results of a molecular phylogenetic study published in 2023 that found the cattle egrets were embedded with members of the genus Ardea.
 The genus name Ardea is the Latin word for a "heron".
 Ibis is a Latin and Greek word which originally referred to another white wading bird, the sacred ibis, but was applied to this species in error.

 Despite superficial similarities in appearance, the cattle egret is more closely related to the genus Ardea, which comprises the great or typical herons and the great egret (A. alba), than to the majority of species termed egrets in the genus Egretta.
 Rare cases of hybridization with little blue herons Egretta caerulea, little egrets Egretta garzetta and snowy egrets Egretta thula have been recorded.

 Description

 The cattle egret is a stocky heron with an 88–96 cm wingspan; it is 46–56 cm long and weighs 270–512 g.
 It has a relatively short thick neck, a sturdy bill, and a hunched posture.
 The non-breeding adult has mainly white plumage, a yellow bill and greyish-yellow legs.
 During the breeding season, adults of the nominate western subspecies develop orange-buff plumes on the back, breast and crown, and the bill, legs and irises become bright red for a brief period prior to pairing.
 The sexes are similar, but the male is marginally larger and has slightly longer breeding plumes than the female; juvenile birds lack coloured plumes and have a black bill.

 The positioning of the egret's eyes allows for binocular vision during feeding, and physiological studies suggest that the species may be capable of crepuscular or nocturnal activity.
-Adapted to foraging on land, they have lost the ability possessed by their wetland relatives to accurately correct for light refraction by water.
+Adapted to foraging on land, they have lost the ability possessed by their wetland relatives to correct for light refraction by water accurately.

 This species gives a quiet, throaty rick-rack call at the breeding colony, but is otherwise largely silent.